dddrrreee/cs140e-win19/labs/lab9-threads/README.md

    - `r14` : link register (`lr`), holds the address of the instruction after the call instruction that called the current code (if any).
-   Since each call overwritesd `lr`, it must be saved before calling another.
+   Since each call overwrites `lr`, it must be saved before calling another.

    - `r15`: program counter (`pc`).
 Writing a value `val` to `pc` causes